adamdecaf/imagecashletter/client/docs/ImageCashLetterFilesApi.md

 > IclFile CreateICLFile(ctx, createIclFile, optional)

+Create File

-Create a new File object
+Create a new File object from either the plaintext or JSON representation.

 ### Required Parameters